She’s keeper of koi at Botanical Gardens

 The koi represent the evolution of the gardens, an organic progression that includes planned expansion of its parking lot across Riverside Drive from the main campus, a new butterfly house, and its first youth summer art camp.

-Black represents the local people who have become the faces of the gardens, including and a robust number of dedicated volunteers.
+Black represents the local people who have become the faces of the gardens.

 Black proceeded to dig out a cup of fish food from a plastic container and head to the patio overlooking the pond, lovingly attended to by volunteers who walk among the fish dressed in hip boots.
 She moved to the railing and clanked her ring on it.
 The koi responded.
 She tossed the fish pellets down to them.